 Tips on being focused before work

-You see, when you’ve mastered this simple but compelling process, you will begin to reap the benefits of a peaceful and harmonious life, irrelevant of where you work and with whom you work.
+When you’ve mastered this compelling but straightforward process, you will begin to reap the benefits of a peaceful and harmonious life, regardless of where you work and with whom you work.

-When I say relaxed, I mean to be ‘at-ease with one’s self.
-I’m speaking about the body and the mind being in harmony with each other.
-There should be no anxiety, no apprehension or concern about the day that lies ahead.
+When I say relaxed, I mean to be ‘at-ease with oneself.
+I’m speaking about the body and the mind being in harmony.
+There should be no anxiety, no apprehension or concern about the day ahead.

 Learn to Focus like a laser

-Your heart should be steady and strong, you’re breathing slow and deliberate, and your mind should be focused like a laser on the adventures you are about to embark on.
+Your heart should be steady and robust, breathing slow and deliberate, and your mind should be focused like a laser on the adventures you are about to undertake.

-You see, being relaxed is more than just being calm; it’s about a sense of knowing, of self-awareness and self-trust.
-It’s about being steadfast; it’s about having an iron will that is set to the purpose within your own heart.
+It’s about being steadfast; it’s about having an iron will set to the purpose within your heart.

-If you could, just for a moment, become relaxed and focused about the great things within you, you’ll never consider or be moved by the feeble things that go on around you.
+If you could, just for a moment, become relaxed and focused on the great things within you, you’ll never consider or be discouraged by the feeble stuff around you.

-You will become one of an elite minority who “Make a Difference” in the world in which they live.
+You will become one of an elite minority who “Make a Difference” in the world.

 - Do not watch TV, read the newspaper or listen to the news before work

 - Spend some time alone contemplating who you are and begin to focus on your strengths